Rappsilber-Laboratory/xi_installation/README.md

    8. Start XiAnnotator, this is similar to starting XiSearch.
 [Short term: You may run into an issue here with a URL having been hardcoded.
 Not a big deal, we'll cross this bridge when we come to it.]

 ##### TODO?
-include XiFDR and instructions for advanced FDR analysis
+include XiFDR and instructions for advanced FDR analysis? wrap whole thing up in a Docker container?

 #### Acknowledgements